kirill-markin/repo-to-text/README.md

 repo-to-text
 ```

-This will create a file named `repo_structure.txt` in the current directory with the text representation of the repository.
+This will create a file named repo_snapshot.txt in the current directory with the text representation of the repository.
+The contents of this file will also be copied to your clipboard for easy sharing.

 ## Enabling Debug Logging